paul-mueser/music-bot/README.md

 ### [](#developing-and-testing)Developing & testing

-For testing, you can change the `testServer` and `devs` properties in `config.json` file to to your test server id and your developers discord id's.
+For testing, you can change the `testServer` and `devs` properties in `config.json` file to your test server id and your developers discord id's.
 Now you can run the bot with the argument `--test` to start the bot in development mode, where new commands only get registered on your testServer.
 Pay attention, that the already registered commands will still be available on all servers.